Manoj George: Career

-ManojGeorge 4Strings is established in 2009, and performs for numerous occasions for corporate events, music festivals, Public events, and College fests.
-The band's captivating, high-energy performances transport audiences back in time as it blends musicianship, creativity and tradition.
-Live music shows are heavily engaging, entertaining, exciting for the audience.
-The band sprinkles in their own original compositions and other famous compositions that fans of all ages can enjoy.
-The band has collaborated with several legendary musician's, chamber orchestra's from different parts of the world.
+ManojGeorge 4Strings is established in 2009, and performs on numerous occasions for corporate events, music festivals, Public events, and College fests.
+The band's high-energy performances transport audiences back in time as it blends musicianship, creativity and tradition.
+Live music shows are engaging, entertaining, exciting for the audience.
+The band sprinkles in their own original compositions and other famous compositions.
+ManojGeorge 4Strings has collaborated with several legendary musician's, chamber orchestra's from different parts of the world.